jrgmadrid/jrgmadrid/README.md

 ## sup

-building in public is cringe but then again so am i
+building in public is cringe but then again so am i. i like python but lately i am enjoying the vibe a lot more. expect really niche and self-indulgent apps. the only arr that matters is my own self-satisfaction.

 <!--
 **jrgmadrid/jrgmadrid** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.